Probabilistic Contrastive Learning for Domain Adaptation: Methods

 Importantly, from the above derivation process, we can see that \emph{the property that the $\ell_{1}$-norm of probability equals one is very important}.
 This property guarantees that the maximum value of $\mathbf{p}_{i}^{\top} \tilde{\mathbf{p}}_{i}$ can only be reached when $\mathbf{p}_{i}$ and $\tilde{\mathbf{p}}_{i}$ satisfy the one-hot form at the same time.
 Evidently, we cannot perform $\ell_{2}$ normalization operation on probabilities like the traditional FCL.
 Finally, our new contrastive loss is defined by \begin{small}

 \end{small}

-Comparing Eq~(\ref{eq:FCL}) and Eq~(\ref{eq:D-InfoNCE}), we can see two main differences.
-First, Eq~(\ref{eq:D-InfoNCE}) uses the probability $\mathbf{p}_{i}$ in contrastive learning instead of the extracted features $\mathbf{f}_{i}$.
+Figure~\ref{figure:Framework} gives an intuitive comparison between FCL and PCL and we can see two main differences.
+First, Eq~(\ref{eq:D-InfoNCE}) uses the probability $\mathbf{p}_{i}$ instead of the extracted features $\mathbf{f}_{i}$.
 Second, Eq~(\ref{eq:D-InfoNCE}) removes the $\ell_{2}$ normalization $g$.
-Figure~\ref{figure:Framework} gives an intuitive comparison between FCL and PCL.
 It is worth emphasizing that, the rationale behind PCL is the core value of this work, which leads to a convenient implementation.
 Benefiting from the conciseness, PCL can well generalized to different settings and various methods.